gambee/Misc_Linux_Stuffs/README.md

-# Misc Linux Stuffs
+# Miscellaneous Linux Stuffs
-A hodgepodge of one-off scripts, configuration files, and other miscellanea
+This contains various configuration files and other snippets of my arch linux configuration.